MoustaphaDev/astro-default-prerender/README.md

 ## 🛡️ License
 This project is licensed under the MIT License - see the [`LICENSE`](LICENSE) file for details.

+## 🗺️ Roadmap
+These are the features that are planned for the future.
+If you have any suggestions, please open an issue.
+- [ ] Prerendering endpoints
+- [ ] Excluding pages/directories from prerendering with a glob pattern

 ## 🙏 Support